Romit77/Auto-Type/README.md

-# Auto-Type
+# Auto-Type Demo

-Auto type effect in websites with typed.js
+This is a simple demo on how to have the autotype effect in websites with typed.js

+Typed.js repo link ---> https://github.com/mattboldt/typed.js/
+Demo website Link  --->